remarcmij/hyf-promises/README.md

 **[START]** This button starts a timer (synchronous or asynchronous) with a delay of 5 seconds.

-The synchronous timer blocks the UI, so that the buttons become unresponsive while the timer is running.
+The synchronous timer blocks the UI, so that the buttons become unresponsive and the counter freezes while the timer is running.
 All intermediate button clicks are processed when the timer finishes.

 The asynchronous timer is non-blocking.
 The UI remains responsive.

+### 2-sync-callback

+Examples of synchronous callbacks

+### 3-async-callback

+Example of a classic async callback

-### 2-resolve
+### 4-resolve

 Create a promise (`typeof promise === 'object'`) and a `.then`.

-### 3-reject
+### 5-reject

 Create a promise that gets rejected before it could be resolved.
 Catch the rejection.

-### 4-multi-then
+### 6-multi-then

 Demonstrate that multiple `.then` methods are all called.

-### 5-traffic-light
+### 7-traffic-light

 Demonstrate 'callback hell'.

-### 6-traffic-light
+### 8-traffic-light

 Show how promises can help to avoid 'callback hell'.